hyperledger-cacti/cacti/docs/docs/cactus/packages/cactus-cmd-api-server.md

 To use Prometheus with this exporter make sure to install [Prometheus main component](https://prometheus.io/download/).
 Once Prometheus is setup, the corresponding scrape\_config needs to be added to the prometheus.yml

-\- job\_name: 'consortium\_manual\_exporter'
+\- job\_name: 'consortium\_static\_exporter'
   metrics\_path: /api/v1/api-server/get-prometheus-exporter-metrics
   scrape\_interval: 5s
   static\_configs:
     - targets: \['{host}:{port}'\]

 Here the `host:port` is where the prometheus exporter metrics are exposed.
-The test cases (For example, packages/cactus-plugin-consortium-manual/src/test/typescript/unit/consortium/get-node-jws-endpoint-v1.test.ts) exposes it over `0.0.0.0` and a random port().
+The test cases (For example, packages/cacti-plugin-consortium-static/src/test/typescript/integration) exposes it over `0.0.0.0` and a random port().
 The random port can be found in the running logs of the test case and looks like (42379 in the below mentioned URL) `Metrics URL: http://0.0.0.0:42379/api/v1/api-server/get-prometheus-exporter-metrics/get-prometheus-exporter-metrics`

 Once edited, you can start the prometheus service by referencing the above edited prometheus.yml file.
 On the prometheus graphical interface (defaulted to http://localhost:9090), choose **Graph** from the menu bar, then select the **Console** tab.
 From the **Insert metric at cursor** drop down, select **cactus\_api\_server\_total\_plugin\_imports** and click **execute**